 Chemical Peels

-The natural aging process, combined with sun exposure and other factors, results in a superficial layer of skin made up of dead and damaged skin cells.
+The natural ageing process, combined with sun exposure and other factors, results in a superficial layer of skin made up of dead and damaged skin cells.
 This leaves your skin tone looking dull and tired, and it also creates fine lines and wrinkles.
-Chemical peels are a great way to remove this damaged layer, revealing the younger, healthier, and more balanced skin tone that lies beneath.
+Chemical peels are a great way to remove this damaged layer, revealing the younger, healthier and more balanced skin tone that lies beneath.

 Ideally you should have peels done on a regular basis, and they can be combined with other skin therapies like microneedling and a good home care regimen to maintain your skin’s natural radiance and health.
 Chemical peels also improve skin texture and help treat pigmentation and sun damage, as well as help to clear acne and improve scarring.